YOUR INTERRAIL SEAT RESERVATION

 If you want to make sure if you need a seat reservation for your train, ask at the ticket office in the station before you leave.

-HOW TO BOOK A SEAT?
+HOW TO BOOK A SEAT

-You can book your seat reservations by selecting the Rail Passes tab on the booking form on the right.
+You can book your seat reservations by selecting the Rail Passes tab on the booking form on the left.
 Simply check the Seat Reservation box and search for your journey.
 You’ll then be able to make all your seat reservations in one booking.

 TIP: BOOK IN ADVANCE